Konrad Adenauer: Early life and education

 Having a passion for inventing, Adenauer started experimenting with plants in the back garden as a child, which was not welcomed by his father who told him "One should not try to meddle with the Lord's hand", then in 1904 he invented a reaction steam engine which was supposed to filter out dust produced by cars.
 However, as his hobby of inventing grew ever more costly, Adenauer's activities in this area slowly diminished.

-After final school examination (Abitur) in 1894, Adenauer studied law and politics at the universities of Freiburg, Munich and Bonn, demonstrating competent but not exceptional academic ability.
+After final school examination (Abitur) in 1894, Adenauer studied law and politics at the University of Freiburg, the Ludwig-Maximilians-Universität München, and the University of Bonn, demonstrating competent but not exceptional academic ability.
 In 1896, he was mustered for the Prussian army, but did not pass the physical exam due to chronic respiratory problems he had experienced since childhood.
 He was a member of several Catholic students' associations.
 He graduated in 1900, and afterwards worked as a lawyer at the court in Cologne for four years.